 “François Pérusse was part of our daily lives, but I had a very strict upbringing,” the playwright says by phone.
 “Radio, TV, and [popular] music were the work of the devil.”

 When she engaged in activities outside the religious community, she felt like she was punished for it.
 The day of the first extracurricular show she took part in on the sly, tragically, her house was destroyed by fire.
 “Punishment, punishment, punishment!
 The way I saw it, I had sinned,” she says.

 While the arts inevitably overtook her adult life, beginning studies in theatre as she turned thirty, Lydie waited for her children to be born before making it her primary career.
 “I didn’t have a choice anymore.
 I couldn’t keep juggling projects outside my work,” she says.

 It was the right choice.
-The theatre professional carved out a place for herself in the succession of the Black Theatre Workshop and proved her talents with politically engaged plays defending the cause of black women, fueled by a desire for social justice.
+The theatre professional carved out a place for herself in the succession of the Black Theatre Workshop This link will open in a new window and proved her talents with politically engaged plays defending the cause of black women, fueled by a desire for social justice.

 In 2018, her public readings of Quiet/Silence resonated with many Muslim, Jewish, and Catholic women, who connected with the character of a pregnant woman trying to forgive her mother as the birth of her baby approaches.